-There is no limit to the number of athletes participating under the IJF flag.
+There is no limit to the number of athletes participating under the IJF flag, this includes IJF Refugee Team athletes competing with the three-letter code IRT.

 4.5 Accreditation

 The purpose of accreditation is to identify people and their roles at events and allow them necessary access to perform their roles.